spring-attic/mononoke/README.md

 - `spring-boot-actuator-probes`

-  when image has `spring-boot-actuator` dependency version 2.3+ and boot property `management.health.probes.enabled` is not disabled
+  when image has `spring-boot-actuator` dependency version 2.3+

+  - if boot property `management.health.probes.enabled` is disabled, skip remainder of opinion
   - default liveness probe timings to initial delay of 30 seconds (only set if no liveness probe is defined)
   - default liveness probe handler to HTTP GET
     - path is `{boot:management.endpoints.web.base-path}/health/liveness`